Han Gong-ju

-Han Gong-ju was released in theaters on April 17, 2014.

 Plot

 The movie starts with Gong Ju (Chun Woo hee) facing a crowd of disparaging adults as she tells them she did nothing wrong.
 The scene shifts to her teacher from her current school, Lee Nan do (Jo Dae Hee), helping her pack her luggage as she is about to be transferred to another school in a different town.
 As they eat lunch he tells her that it was not her fault but to wait for the results of the trial before deciding what to do next and meanwhile not to answer any phone calls.
 Lee manages to make her school transition as smooth as possible despite it being mid semester.
 He then brings Gong Ju to the convenience store owned by his mother, Mrs. Cho, for possible boarding in her house.
 Initially the mother refuses but eventually allows her to stay.

 In a flashback to the past, Gong Ju is working as a cashier at a convenience store when a friend/classmate and son of the store owner, Dong Yoon (Choi Yong Jun), walks in visibly beaten as he grabs some food and heads back out to see his friends.
 The next day at school she meets her friend Hwa Ok (Kim So Young) and they talk about the incident.

 One day at school in the present, Gong Ju is walking down the hall and peers through a classroom window where a small group of girls are rehearsing an a cappella song.
 When the leader of the group, Eun Hee (Jung In Sung), sees her she quickly walks away.
 Gong Ju attends swimming lessons and meets Eun Hee who tries to befriend her after hearing her sing in the changing room.
 Eun Hee asks Gong Ju to join the a cappella group.
 Although Gong Ju is not interested, she asks Eun Hee for the loan of her phone to help with directions so she can find her mother.
 They take a bus and Gong Ju goes to her mother's work but ultimately, she is rejected and dismissed.
 Eun Hee overhears the conversation.
 Gong Ju confronts her and recalls her friend Hwa Ok.
 Afterwards, she angrily visits her mother's boyfriend's shop and forcefully kisses and bites him before running away.

 Gong Ju stops by the empty music room at school and starts to sing where she is heard by Eun Hee and her friends.
 Slowly, she begins to open up to the girls and shares with them that her goal is to learn to swim at least 25 metres.
 Gong Ju's friends decide to post a video of her singing and details about her on the Internet so she can start a fan club, but upon hearing this Gong Ju becomes angry and demands that they remove the video immediately.
 Her friends are puzzled by her reaction and an argument ensues.